Strict and lifelong gluten-free diet

 Microbiome

-There is also very little in the "the talk" concerning gluten about the importance of the microbiome; that massive number of friendly bacteria, viruses and yeast cells that dwell in a healthy intestine.
+There is also very little in the "the talk" concerning gluten about the importance of the microbiome; that huge number of friendly bacteria, viruses and yeast cells that dwell in a healthy intestine.

 There is a massive amount of research about how a depleted microbiome is a major cause of inflammation both in the gut and the body as a whole.
 But in relation to gluten-intolerance it is hardly mentioned.